-More than 40 dancers linked to the SJD Health Park participate in Five Days to Dance, an inclusive dance show
+More than 40 dancers linked to the Parc Sanitari SJD are participating in Five Days to Dance, an inclusive dance show

 in Arts in Health, News, Mental Health

-• Throughout the week, users, professionals, volunteers and citizens have co-created Oasi, a community and inclusive show, under the direction of the company De Loopers.
+• Throughout the whole week, users, professionals, volunteers and members of the public have co-created Oasi, an inclusive community show, under the direction of the De Loopers company.

-• For the second consecutive year, the Park hosts this community project that fights against stigma and uses art as a tool for well-being, expression and social bonding.
+• For the second consecutive year, the Parc is hosting this community project that fights against stigma and uses art as a tool for well-being, expression and social connection

-The inclusive dance project Five Days to Dance has returned to the Sant Boi site of the Sant Joan de Déu Health Park for the second consecutive year.
+The inclusive dance project Five Days to Dance has returned to the Sant Boi site of the Parc Sanitari Sant Joan de Déu for the second consecutive year.

-During five days of intensive work, people assisted by different services of the Park, professionals, volunteers and citizens have participated in a process of collective creation that aims to build a shared choreography based on diversity, inclusion and community work.
+Over five days of intensive work, people cared for in different services of the Parc, professionals, volunteers and members of the public have participated in a collective creation process that aims to build a shared choreography based on diversity, inclusion and community work.

-In this second edition, more than 40 people linked to different services and programs of the Health Park participated: the Sant Jordi Occupational Center, Sant Carles, the Recupera't unit, the UHEDI and the Torrents d'Art workshops, as well as educators, monitors, volunteers and participants external to the Park.
+More than 40 people linked to different services and programmes of the Parc Sanitari have participated in this second edition: the Sant Jordi Occupational Centre, Sant Carles, the Recupera't unit, the UHEDI and the Torrents d'Art workshops, as well as educators, instructors, volunteers and participants external to the Parc.

 All of them form a heterogeneous group that, in just five days, builds a shared stage piece through the body, movement and collective listening.